 It can be if you don‘t know what you‘re doing.
 Ice is a natural and changeable surface that can be affected by a number of variables.
 Going ice climbing with professional instructors or certified mountain guides reduces the risk of accidents.

 Do You Need to Train For Ice Climbing?

 For your first time trying ice climbing, you don’t really need to train any particular skills.
-If you’re already a climber, you’ll find that it’s very different skills and body movement involved to rock climbing.
-You should however, have a good level of physical fitness for ice climbing, even as a beginner, as it’s a physically demanding sport.
+If you’re already a climber, you’ll find that it’s very different skills and body movements involved to rock climbing.
+You should, however, have a good level of physical fitness for ice climbing, even as a beginner, as it’s a physically demanding sport.